anhnguyendepocen/rl-course/readme.md

 ### Exam

-The single exam will be a take-home exam, a combination of multiple choice, short answer, and programming questions.
-The exam will be released on 06-11-20 after class and due 06-15-20 6p.
+The single exam will be a take-home exam.
+The exam will be released on 06-11-20 at the end of class and due 06-15-20 8p.

 ### Labs